top of page

 De Beers Cannot Thrive as Both Miner and Luxury Brand

-In this discussion, Avi Krawitz and diamond analyst Paul Zimniski delve into the future of De Beers and the diamond industry as a whole.
+In this session of the Diamond Debates series, Avi Krawitz and diamond analyst Paul Zimnisky delve into the future of De Beers and the diamond industry as a whole.
 They discuss the implications of Anglo-American's divestment from De Beers, the challenges posed by lab-grown diamonds, and the need for a rebranding of the natural diamond market.
 The conversation also touches on the importance of inventory in retail and the evolving consumer preferences in the diamond sector.
-Diamond Debates is support

 A Good Week For Diamonds